 - Behavioral Research Program (BRP)

-Dr. Nebeling received a Ph.D. in nutrition from Case Western Reserve University, a master's degree in public health from Johns Hopkins University School of Public Health and Hygiene, a master's degree in human nutrition from University of Nebraska-Lincoln, and a bachelor's degree in nutrition from Michigan State University.
+Dr. Nebeling is an alumni of NCI's Cancer Prevention Fellowship Program.
+She received her Ph.D. in nutrition from Case Western Reserve University, a M.P.H. from Johns Hopkins University School of Public Health and Hygiene, a M.S. in human nutrition from University of Nebraska-Lincoln, and a B.S. in nutrition from Michigan State University.
 She is a graduate of the Dietetic Internship Program at Memorial Sloan Kettering Cancer Center, New York.